mhcrnl/ogcalc/doc/ogcalc.rst

 preferences and capabilities.
 In addition, Glade is not the solution for every problem.
-The author typically uses a mixture of custom widgets and Glade interfaces (and your custom widgets can
+The author typically uses a mixture of custom widgets and Glade interfaces (and your custom widgets can *contain* Glade interfaces!).
-\emph{contain} Glade interfaces!).
 Really dynamic interfaces must be coded by hand, since Glade interfaces are not sufficiently flexible.
 Use what is best for each situation.